 iRest is my yoga practice now and it's changed my life.
 What began as a journey to re-align in all ways imaginable with hatha yoga, led to a deep understanding (a deep down in my bones kind of understanding) that there is nothing that needs fixing and there is nothing to judge.
 It's taught me that, actually, life isn't something that needs fixing, and I'm not someone who needs improving.
 No -'self-help'- is required.

 Maybe this makes you bristle and your skin prick.
 You might be thinking: "What do you mean?
 Isn't change good?
 There's nothing wrong with improving yourself!"
 And I hear you.
 The challenge I offer is to be open to the possibility that you already are everything you ever wanted.
 That you already are whole and complete, and that this is something you've forgotten.

-And make no mistake, with iRest changes definitely do happen.
-But instead of being motivated by -'not-enough'-, they can arise from a deep connection with innermost centre and happen organically, in response to an almost magnetic re-aligning with True Nature.
+And make no mistake, with iRest change definitely does happen.
+But instead of being motivated by -'not-enough'-, it can arise from a deep connection with innermost centre and happen organically, in response to an almost magnetic re-aligning with True Nature.

 For me the war is over and in it's wake is compassion and a profound gratitude for the fight.
 After all, without it there would not have been this re-discovery of wholeness that Richard prompted me to make with the very first words he spoke to me - that arrow straight to the heart of the matter.
 And so I'll pass it on to you, whisper in your ear: "Do you recognise your Self?"